Master's Open Day

-The next Master’s Open Day falls on 10 November 2017 in Leiden and in The Hague, starting at 09.00 and concluding at 20.00 hours.
+The next Master’s Open Day is on Friday 2 November 2018 in Leiden and in The Hague, starting at 09.00 and concluding at 20.00 hrs.

-Not able to visit the Master's Open Day on 10 November?
-Our next Master's Open Day is on 16 March.
-It is not possible to register for this Master's Open Day.
+It is not possible to register for this Master's Open Day yet.
 However, if you leave your personal details, we’ll make sure to let you know when the registration process starts.